kflores4716/Credit_Risk_Analysis/README.md

 - The Balanced Accuracy Score here is about 63.67%.
 - The high_risk precision score is 1% with a recall score of 62%.
+- The low_risk precision score is 100% with a recall score of 65%.

 #### SMOTE